 It’s rough, and it’s not my best stuff, but you get the point.
 Immediately, questions come to mind.
 Why is Kieran so scared?
 What did Flynn lose?
 What happened in the forest?
 Who’s after them?
 You’ve got to hook them in and leave them wondering.

 Write your query letter.

-Seeing as I’ve queried and been rejected by several dozen agents, I’m probably not the best authority on the topic.
+Seeing as I’ve queried and been rejected by several dozen agents (for a different novel), I’m probably not the best authority on the topic.
 But this is the stage where you write your basic query letter—the no frills one you can customize to fit the agent.
 Sites to help you write a query letter include Carly Watters’ querying tag, QueryShark and Nathan Bradford’s example of a good query letter.